Building a Cottage to be Off the Grid in Canada - Royal Homes Building a Cottage to be Off the Grid in Canada - Royal Homes

 Building an Off-Grid Cottage on Renewable Energy

-Today, most off-grid cottages are highly energy efficiency to take full advantage of renewable energy.
+Today, most off-grid cottages are highly energy efficient to take full advantage of renewable energy.
 Many homeowners opt for pre-fab homes designed to retain the most heat in the winter and cool air in the summer.
 Off-grid cottages often utilize energy-efficient windows, roofing and siding.

 Different parts of Canada are suited to various renewable energy sources.
 Cottagers here in Southwestern Ontario have ideal conditions for photovoltaic solar panels, while East Coasters can reap the benefits of wind.
 Some resourceful homeowners on the West Coast harness rainfall and steep terrain to generate small-scale hydroelectricity.

-Relying on renewable sources requires a way to store back-up electricity on days with unfavourable weather.
-Fortunately, rechargeable Lithium ion batteries have become increasingly affordable for cottage owners.
+Relying on renewable sources requires a way to store backup electricity on days with unfavourable weather.
+Fortunately, rechargeable Lithium-ion batteries have become increasingly affordable for cottage owners.
 Many off-grid cottages also utilize a home energy management system to monitor and conserve energy resources.

 Cost of Building a Cottage to be Off the Grid

-The cost of building an off-grid cottage depends on the location of the property, the size and style of the cottage, amenities, and amount of electricity the homeowner wants to use.
+The cost of building an off-grid cottage depends on the location of the property, the size and style of the cottage, amenities, and the amount of electricity the homeowner wants to use.

 Properties without an existing electrical infrastructure cost significantly less than land connected to local utilities.
 However, some people choose to build their off-grid cottage on land that does have connections so the cottage will appeal to more buyers should the homeowner decide to sell it.